How To Build Thought Leadership with Social Media Marketing Automation?

 Top 3 Scheduling Tools to Automate Thought Leadership Social Media Content

-- HootSuite offers similar services like Buffer.
+HootSuite offers similar services to Buffer.
 Along with scheduling tools, it lets you track real-time updates and brand monitoring.

 2. Automate Content Curation

 Thought leadership is not all about promoting yourself.
-It’s about spread best content for your users, even if it comes from the third party.
+It’s about spreading the best content for your users, even if it comes from a third party.
 I know you don’t have much time for sharing yours as well as others’ content.
 That’s why content curation helps you achieve this task.

 Content curation is gathering relevant content of a particular topic or field of expertise across the web.
 Big brands use content curation to generate more value for their users.

 Automating content curation is easier than automating content creation.
-All you have to do is find a tool, suggest your favourite topics or keywords and let it post relevant content on your behalf.
+All you have to do is find a tool, suggest your favorite topics or keywords and let it post relevant content on your behalf.